joepaolicelli/fildb/README.md

 # FilDB

 FilDB is a database of filaments and other products for 3D printing.
-It is currently under development, with the initial launch planned for early April 2025.
+It is currently under development.

 The technologies used are a combination of those I was familiar with and those I wanted to try out and experiment with.
 The project as a whole is also an experiment to learn about the challenges and potential of product and price tracking on the modern internet.